The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations

 \section{Observations and data reduction}

-\subsection{HTRU-North Survey}
+\subsection{HTRU-North survey}

-The HTRU-North survey's observations are performed with the 21\,cm multibeam receiver of the 100\,m Effelsberg radio telescope \citep{bck+2013}.
+The HTRU-North survey's observations are performed with Effelsberg's 21\,cm multibeam receiver.
 This receiver consists of seven horns, each capable of recording 300\,MHz of bandwidth (BW) centred on 1360\,MHz in two polarisation channels.
 For the HTRU-North survey, these channels are always summed to attain total intensity data.
-This is done after the Effelsberg Pulsar Fast Fourier Transform Spectrometer (PFFTS) backend digitised the analogue signal of each of the receiver's horns and processed them with a 512-channel polyphase filterbank.
+This is done after the Effelsberg Pulsar Fast Fourier Transform Spectrometer backend digitised the analogue signal of each of the receiver's horns and processed them with a 512-channel polyphase filterbank.
 For each beam, a \textsc{sigproc}\footnote{\url{https://sigproc.sourceforge.net/}} filterbank file with 512 frequency channels and a time resolution of 54.61\,\textmu s is obtained.
 These are then downsampled to an 8-bit precision with the dedicated code {\tt 421}.

-The seven beams allow for an efficient coverage of the sky by pointing consecutive observations such that the gaps of the previous pointing's (PT) beam pattern are covered by the next (see figure 2 in \citet{bck+2013} for a visual explanation of the tiling performed).
-The northern hemisphere, above a declination of \mbox{-20$^{\circ}$}, can so be fully observed with about 218\,000 PTs.
-The declination limit here arises from the physical location of the Effelsberg radio telescope.
-The HTRU-North's PTs are also grouped into three ranges based on the Galactic latitude of the PTs' centre beam.
-These ranges are observed with integration times that are chosen such that, for each latitude range, the HTRU-North survey has similar sensitivity limits as the HTRU-South survey.
+The seven beams allow for an efficient coverage of the sky by pointing consecutive observations such that the gaps of the previous pointing's (PT) beam pattern are covered by the next (see Fig. 2 in \citet{bck+2013} for a visual explanation of the tiling performed).
+With this tiling, the northern hemisphere, above a declination of \mbox{-20$^{\circ}$}, can be fully observed with about 218\,000 PTs.
+The declination limit here arises from the physical location of Effelsberg.
+The HTRU-North's PTs are also grouped into three ranges based on the Galactic latitude of the centre beam of the PTs.
+These ranges are observed with integration times that are chosen such that for each latitude range, the HTRU-North survey has similar sensitivity limits as the HTRU-South survey.

-PTs covering the sky with Galactic latitudes of |$b$| > 15$^{\circ}$ are observed with integration times of 90\,s.
-The mid-lat range covers Galactic latitudes of |$b$| < 15$^{\circ}$ with 180\,s integration times.
-PTs covering the range of |$b$| < 3.5$^{\circ}$ with long integrations of 1500\,s constitute the low-lat section of the HTRU-North survey.
+The PTs covering the sky with Galactic latitudes of |$b$| > 15$^{\circ}$ are observed with integration times of 90\,s, the survey's high-latitude (high-lat) range.
+The mid-latitude (mid-lat) range covers Galactic latitudes of |$b$| < 15$^{\circ}$ with 180\,s integration times.
+The PTs covering the range of |$b$| < 3.5$^{\circ}$ with long integrations of 1500\,s constitute the low-latitude (low-lat) section of the HTRU-North survey.
 With these long low-lat integration times, the survey aims to probe deep into the Galactic plane to discover many faint pulsars.
 0.46\% of the HTRU-North's low-lat PTs, 53\% of its mid-lat PTs and 4.8\% of the high-lat PTs have currently been observed.